markwest1972/smart-security-camera/README.md

 Each subdirectory in this repository has simple instructions.
 Note that there are naming dependancies in this project, so make sure that any naming changes are consistent.

-It is left to the user to work some details out for themselves.
-If you have problems, use the AWS Help Pages for support.
+All the code is provided as is, and it is left to the user to work out the fine details for themselves.
+The AWS documentation is very useful here.
+Remember that [GIYF](http://www.giyf.com) :)

 ### Prerequisites